leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 On Web http access with builtin ASP and nginx service, the REST get\post commands from the forms are handle by customized jhttpd service.
 Jhttpd is responsable to receive the JSON requests "/goform/formJsonAjaxReq" and execute files in the usr/bin/ directory while JBC control and allow the MVC.

-The Good News is iptables is available and running on the system.
-Admin can block any access permanently to local or from internet with specified rule.
+The Good News is iptables, it's available and running.
+Admin can block any access permanently to local or internet with specified rule.

 ## Tools
 ### Hardware